NEWS FLASH- book and course Custodians and Earth Custodians (Vision For Caring For Our Earth’s Ecosystem) are available . SEE- Main Menu: Custodians

-Evolution of geologists and their work covering 50 years, more than 1100 years of experience and 111 pages is depicted in a new book published in 2019 – ‘Working Lives’ compiled by three of that cohort, Bill Koppe, Peter Hayden and Bill Turner, with editorial support from Perth-based resources Barry Avery.
+Working Lives covers geologists and their work covering 50 years, 1100 years of industry experience over 111 pages and is depicted in a book published in 2019 – ‘Working Lives’ compiled by three of that cohort, Bill Koppe, Peter Hayden and Bill Turner, with editorial support from Perth-based resources geologist Barry Avery.

-The cover photograph shows a long-wheelbase Landrover up to its radiator in water during a river crossing in Democratic Republic of Congo.
+The cover photograph shows a long-wheelbase Landrover up to its radiator in water during a river crossing in the DRC (Democratic Republic of Congo).

 The foreword, written by Professor Sue Golding of the School of Earth and Environmental Sciences, University of Queensland (who was also one of the cohort) reinforces positive messages given by the 23 authors and notes: “The resources industries in Australia have seen spectacular growth since the 1970s with new resources and technologies such as coal seam gas and carbon capture and storage, provided a wider range of employment options for geoscience graduates.
-Globalisation opportunities for Australian geologists to work worldwide and increased emphasis on the environmental and social impacts of mining and production further expanded the employment options for geology/earth science graduates.”
+Opportunities for Australian geologists to work globally and increased emphasis on the environmental and social impacts of mining and production further expanded the employment options for geology/earth science graduates.”
+This is also shown in the course Earth Custodians

-The idea of a book was conceived at one of the UQ geology class of 1967/1969 reunions a few years ago, when it was felt that their stories might be able to offer some crystal-ball glimpses into the future for young people contemplating a career in geology, as well as some useful ideas for geology students about to graduate and wondering where their studies might lead them.
-The book cobbles together the stories of nearly two dozen geologists, all of whom went on to pursue all sorts of interesting and challenging careers involving the earth sciences, most of them in the field of economic geology.
+The idea of a book was conceived at one of the UQ geology class of 1967/1969 reunions a few years ago.
+At this event it was felt that stories from geologists might offer valuable insights for students to contemplate a career in geology, as well as some useful ideas for geology students about to graduate.
+The book cobbles together the stories of nearly two dozen geologists, all of whom went on to pursue different types of interesting and challenging careers involving the earth sciences, most of them in the field of economic geology.

 Their stories, written from the heart are told in straightforward and often humorous individual styles and encapsulate geological experiences from the dawn of two post-war booms – and several busts – of the mineral resource cycles.
 These stories are intertwined within the spectacular growth, diversification and technical innovation that has characterised the Australian resources sectors over the last 50 years, and made it world-class with a presence now in many countries around the world.
 Apart from compilers Bill Koppe, Peter Hayden and Bill Turner, the other 20 stories come from Daud (Brian) Batchelor, Lindsay Bottomer, David Brunt, Neil Clifford, Barry Cotton, Leonard Cranfield, Alan Davies, Geoff Eupene, John Feros, Andrew Graham, Peter Gregory, Neil Krosch, Hamish Paterson, Nev Robinson, Peter Robinson, Roger Scott, John Siemon, Phil Smart, Eric Streitberg and Peter Vickerson.